At trial, it's Samsung's turn to say Apple copied

 “The idea here was, let’s have a bookmark,” Yang said.

-“I slept perhaps two hours, or three hours a night,” Wang said.

-Apple attorney Michael Jacobs showed Wang internal Samsung documents - with her name on them - containing references to Apple icons.
-However, under questioning from Samsung attorney John Quinn, Wang said some of those documents were created well after Samsung had finished its own designs.

-In an attempt to invalidate some of Apple’s patents in the case, Samsung also presented evidence this week to show that Apple’s patents cover technological advances -- like multitouch -- that had already been developed before Apple claims to have invented it.
+Additionally, in an attempt to invalidate some of Apple’s patents in the case, Samsung presented evidence this week to show that Apple’s patents cover technological advances -- like multitouch -- that had already been developed before Apple claims to have invented it.

 The case in U.S. District Court, Northern District of California, is Apple Inc v.
 Samsung Electronics Co Ltd et al, No. 11-1846.